UX Design Continuing Education: Enhancing the CME Learner Experience

 Create an LMS that Exceeds Learner Expectations

-Your learners expect a seamless CME experience: in order to win their loyalty, you’ll have to match and exceed their requirements.
+Your learners expect a seamless CME experience including UX: in order to win their loyalty, you’ll have to match and exceed their requirements.
 That means making certain that the structure of your LMS is user-friendly and task-focused.
 Activities should be simple to access, progress monitoring should be effortless, and on-page help should be ever-present.
 Above all, activities design should conform to the most recent ACCME guidelines, in format as well as educational content.

 Your LMS should present learners with a clear picture of how each activity specifically addresses professional practice gaps.
 It should also provide a consistent, high-quality experience across every screen: users shouldn’t have to struggle to complete activities when accessing your site from a mobile device.
 Your users should never have to guess about the relevance of their activity to AMA PRA Category 1™ requirements.
 At every juncture along your learners’ CME journey, the educational value gained should be made explicit, and tethered to real-world imperatives—such as improved patient outcomes—that have been highlighted in the most recent ACCME and AMA PRA Category 1™ directives.